OfficeDev/office-js-docs-pr/docs/outlook/pinnable-taskpane.md

 ## Supported Outlook modes

 Pinnable task panes are supported in both the Message Compose and Message Read modes in Outlook.
 However, pinning isn't supported across different modes.
+This is because an add-in could have different UIs for buttons and task panes in each mode.
 For example, if a user pins the task pane of an add-in while reading a message, then creates a new message, they won't see the add-in's task pane from the message they're composing.
 To view the task pane, the user must activate the add-in from the message they're composing.
 If the user then pins the task pane, the task pane remains pinned the next time the user composes another message.

 ## Support task pane pinning